emboldagency/embold-tailwind-blocks/README.md

 ## What does it do?

-It extracts the acf-composer and acf-builder packages that Sage built on into a plugin.
-We can include our own default Block and Field classes in the plugin files to jumpstart theme development.
+This plugin utilizes the acf-composer and acf-builder packages and allows us to include our own default Block and Field classes in the plugin files to jumpstart theme development.

 If for some reason you need to tweak or modify what comes with the plugin you can copy the file into your theme and tweak it.